cruzdb/zlog/doc/index.rst

     make
     make install

-Run a basic set of unit tests using the in-memory backend.
+Run a basic set of unit tests using the development backend.
 For information on testing a specific storage engine refer to the documentation on a given storage engine.